hchiam/learning-prompt-eng/example_prompts/pun_linguist_gpt/README.md

 ## Conversation starters

-1. Generate 3 mnemonics for 'sky' in French (include Wiktionary links to double-check meaning and pronunciation).
+1. Generate 3 pun-based mnemonics for 'sky' in French (include Wiktionary links to double-check meaning and pronunciation).
-2. Create mnemonics for: 'house', 'cat', 'tree' in Japanese (include Wiktionary links to double-check meaning and pronunciation).
+2. Create pun-based mnemonics for: 'house', 'cat', 'tree' in Japanese (include Wiktionary links to double-check meaning and pronunciation).
 3. I need help remembering 'tree' in Portuguese (include Wiktionary links to double-check meaning and pronunciation).
+Generate pun-based mnemonics.
-4. Provide puns for 'bird' in Hindi (include Wiktionary links to double-check meaning and pronunciation).
+4. Provide pun-based mnemonics for 'bird' in Hindi (include Wiktionary links to double-check meaning and pronunciation).

 ## Capabilities